Fresno Grizzlies Game Notes at Lake Elsinore

 IT'S RAINING PROSPECTS: The Lake Elsinore Storm currently have six of the Padres Top 30 prospects on their roster according to MLB.com.
 They include C Ethan Salas (#2), OF Samuel Zavala (#5), RHP Henry Williams (#10), INF Rosman Verdugo (#15), RHP Isaiah Lowe (#25) and LHP Jagger Haynes (#27).
 Salas, who just turned 17 years old, is ranked as MLB Pipeline's #1 international prospect in 2023.
 He signed with the Padres for $5.6 million in January, taking nearly all of the organization's $5,825,500 base signing pool.

-EJ AND THE SB: Grizzlies outfielder EJ Andrews Jr. has stolen seven bases this season, one in seven different games.
-Fresno is 7-0 when Andrews Jr. swipes a base with all seven games ending within three runs.
-Four of those seven games have been one-run Fresno wins.
+EJ AND THE SB: Grizzlies outfielder EJ Andrews Jr. has stolen eight bases this season, one in eight different games.
+Fresno is 8-0 when Andrews Jr. swipes a base with all eight games ending within three runs.
+Four of those eight games have been one-run Fresno wins.

+BUGARIN BRINGS THE RBI: Grizzlies outfielder Jesus Bugarin is tied for third on the California League hitting leaderboard with 54 RBI.
+Bugarin has 26 RBI over his last 15 games and has at least one knock in 13 of those 15 contests.

-FRANZEN GETS THE NOD: Tonight, the Grizzlies hand the ball to lefty Caleb Franzen.
-The 22-year-old was a 12th round draft pick by the Rockies in 2022 out of the University of Portland.
-You can read more about Franzen on Page 2 of the Game Notes and Page 27 of the Media Guide.
+PACHECO PITCHES: Tonight, the Grizzlies hand the ball to lefty Albert Pacheco for the sixth time.
+The 20-year-old signed as an international free agent by the Rockies in 2019.
+You can read more about Pacheco on Page 2 of the Game Notes and Page 47 of the Media Guide.

 SUNDAY FUNDAY: The Grizzlies have won 10 consecutive Sunday games dating back to April 30.